cmusatyalab/coda-doc/rvm/man/rvmutl.1.md

                512:  97  98  99 100 101   0   0   0

-    Note that in the second example, the character **x**, which indicates hexidecimal format in peek, is sliently ignored.
-To enter a hexidecimal number, you should us prefix \'0x\' as in the third example.
+    Note that in the second example, the character **x**, which indicates hexadecimal format in peek, is sliently ignored.
+To enter a hexadecimal number, you should us prefix \'0x\' as in the third example.
 Note also that how a pattern is repeated by using the argument *c* in first and third example.